Temporal Workflow Engineering

 | Best for | Long-running workflows (hours/days), multi-service coordination, strict SLAs | Agent state within a single execution context, rapid iteration |

-Use Temporal when workflows span multiple services, require compensation logic, or have SLAs that cannot tolerate silent failures.
+Use Temporal when workflows span multiple services, require compensation logic, or have reliability expectations that cannot tolerate silent failures.
 Use LangGraph checkpointing when agent state is the primary concern and cross-service orchestration is minimal.

 Common failure patterns we fix